 Is an oil combi boiler energy efficient?

-Modern oil combi boilers are very energy efficient, as they use up to date engineering and parts to deliver up to 97% efficiency.
+Modern, oil combi-boilers are energy efficient, as they use up to date engineering and parts to deliver up to 97% efficiency.
+All new oil-fired combi-boilers are condensing boilers.

 28 second boiler oil